Facial Authentication vs Facial Recognition: Key Differences

 Concerns and criticisms of Facial Authentication and Facial Recognition

 Despite the benefits of facial authentication and facial recognition, there are also concerns and criticisms about their use.
 These concerns include privacy issues, bias in the algorithms used, and potential misuse by law enforcement and other authorities.
+For a deeper comparison, explore biometrics vs facial recognition and their effectiveness for identity authentication.

 Facial authentication and facial recognition are two related technologies that have become increasingly popular in recent years.
 While they share similarities, they serve different purposes and have different applications.
 Understanding the differences between facial authentication and facial recognition is important for individuals and organizations that use these technologies and for policymakers who need to address the concerns and criticisms associated with their use.